TotallyInformation/node-red-contrib-uibuilder/README.md

   Note that the above will let you use an environment variable called `UIBPORT` to set the port.
 This must be done before starting Node-RED.
 The port setting is not dynamic.

-- Some VueJS helper functions are now included with the front-end library.
+- Some visual helper functions are now included with the front-end library.
 The idea being to bridge the complexity gap between the Node-RED Dashboard and uibuilder for novice front-end programmers.
 See the technical docs for details.

+  Initially there is a "toast" feature which overlays notifications on your UI.
+You can trigger from within your front-end code or you can send a specifically crafted message from Node-RED to trigger toasts.

 _[back to top](#contents)_